-Peter syndrome is characterized by a shallow anterior chamber, synechiae between iris and cornea, and central corneal opacity.
+- Peters anomaly - Peter syndrome is characterized by a shallow anterior chamber, synechiae between iris and cornea and central corneal opacity.
 It occurs due to defect in endothelium, Descemet membrane and posterior stroma due to the defect in the migration of the neural crest cells.
 This syndrome can vary in severity with ocular findings ranging from unilateral mild central corneal opacity to severe bilateral microphthalmia, corneal opacification, cataract, and glaucoma.
-Eighty percent cases have bilateral presentation.
+Eighty percent of cases have bilateral presentation.
 The Peters anomaly has been further divided into type I and type II.
-Type I Peters anomaly is categorized by central corneal opacity and iridocorneal adhesions (Fig. 11.10).
-Type II Peters anomaly has a more severe phenotype with corneal opacity and lens involvement with iridocorneal touch with or without cataract (Fig. 11.11).
+Type I Peters anomaly is categorized by central corneal opacity and iridocorneal adhesions (Fig. 15.10).
+Type II Peters anomaly has a more severe phenotype with corneal opacity and lens involvement with iridocorneal touch with or without cataract (Fig. 15.11).
 The Peters plus syndrome includes the anterior segment findings with systemic developmental anomalies.
-These include craniofacial dysmorphism, cleft lip/palate, short stature, brachydactyly, ear abnormalities, and mental retardation [26, 27].
+These include craniofacial dysmorphism, cleft lip/palate, air in anterior chamber, irregular air bubble is seen due to iridocorneal adhesions. (c) Ultrasound biomicroscopy of the same showing fine central iridocorneal adhesions

-Fig. 11.9 Severe variant of Axenfeld-Rieger syndrome-posterior embryotoxon with corectopia, iris atrophy and polycoria along with total cataract
+Fig. 15.9 Severe variant of Axenfield-Rieger syndrome-posterior embryotoxon with corectopia, iris atrophy and polycoria along with total cataract short stature, brachydactylyl, ear abnormalities, and mental retardation [26, 27].